inSileco/graphicsutils/README.md

 ## Description

-The *graphicsutils* R package adds various graphics utilities based on the core package *graphics*.
+*graphicsutils* is a R package that adds various graphics utilities based on the core package *graphics*.
 Similar functions may already exist elsewhere (most likely in the [*plotrix*](http://cran.r-project.org/web/packages/plotrix/index.html) package).
 However this package may help users to overcome some difficulties they may encounter with *graphics*.